 Always make sure to read the entry forms very carefully and especially the fine print.
 Some contests claim rights over your work and some contests are actually companies that produce films and claim rights over the development if you win.
 Always protect your project by knowing what you are signing and if you don’t like the terms do not enter.

 Just after graduating from UCLA film school, I entered my script in few competitions with the dream of winning or even placing.
-The competition is always fierce and the year I entered the prestigious Nicholl Fellowship there were 3,541 entries worldwide (for 2013 it was 7,251 scripts—up 54 scripts since 2012).
-Back in the day, my script made it as far as the semifinals and placed in the top 3% of all entries.
+The competition is always fierce and the year I entered the prestigious Nicholl Fellowship there were 3,541 entries worldwide (for 2014 it was 7,500 scripts!).
+Back in the day, my script made it as far as the semifinals and placed in the top 1% of all entries.
 I received a call from Greg Beal the coordinator who told me that my script was in the next dozen scripts after the eight who received the fellowship.
 My script placed in the top twenty out the thousands of entries and he gave me notes and suggested that I enter again the following year.

 It was then I really knew I had written something special and worthy of continuing to send out to producers.
 Amazingly, a year later my script was under option and then purchased thus making me a professional and ineligible to enter again.
 I then entered a comedy screenplay in the Chesterfield Writers Film Project created by Paramount Studios and Steven Spielberg where my script placed in the top 50 out of thousands.
 Again, this was another example to show I was on the right track with my writing.
 The same script that nearly won the Nicholl also was one of four runners up in the John Truby Writers Studio screenwriting contest back in the day out of hundreds of entries.
 I knew something good was brewing with my screenplay.